-We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.15 In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
-If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be riskneutral), it is optimal to choose option A for questions numbered less than b and option B for questions numbered greater than b.
+We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.
+In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
+If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be risk-neutral), it is optimal to choose option A for questions numbered less than b and option B for questions numbered greater than b.
 Otherwise, the subject is failing to choose the option that she believes gives the highest probability of receiving the prize.

-Beliefs were elicited in the second stage of the experiment in which the event E was

-14These were included to test specific hypothesis related to the models under scrutiny.
-X80s ("s" for "scale") is the same as X80, except with all payoffs divided by 10.
-This was included because QRE and NBE make very different predictions with respect to scaling payoffs (Friedman [2019]), and this gives direct insight into the effects of scale on beliefs and the effects of scale on actions given beliefs.
+Beliefs were elicited in the second stage of the experiment in which the event E was make very different predictions with respect to scaling payoffs (Friedman [2019]), and this gives direct insight into the effects of scale on beliefs and the effects of scale on actions given beliefs.
 R1 and R2 are similar to X5, except the symmetry of player 2's payoffs have been broken.
 These were included to determine if payoff symmetry is driving results.